1 - Overview

 Detailed description

-• Start with a lowercase English letter, and use lowercase letters, numbers, and the special character (-) to input 3 to 13 characters
+• must start with a lowercase English letter and be entered using lowercase letters, numbers, and the special character (-) with a length of 3 to 13 characters

-• A postfix such as 001, 002 is attached based on the server name to create the actual server name
+• A postfix such as 001, 002 is appended to the base server name to generate the actual server name

 • Enter using English letters, 3 ~ 20 characters